 2. You’ve Improved Your Credit Score

-Lenders use credit score as the most important metric for determining interest rates.
+Lenders use your credit score as the most important metric for determining interest rates.
 One reason interest rates on student loans are relatively high is that new students typically have little credit history or income.
-If your credit score has improved since you took out a personal loan, then you will likely get better rates upon refinancing.
+If your credit score has improved since you took out a loan then you will likely get better rates upon refinancing.

 3. You Need a Lower Interest Rate